 Neil H. Ackerman

-Mr. Ackerman was the Law Clerk for the Hon.
-Cecelia Goetz, U.S. Bankr.
-Judge in 1982; and a member of the Panel of Trustees of the United States Bankruptcy Court for the Eastern District of New York between 1993 and 2012.
+Mr. Ackerman was the Senior Law Clerk for the Hon.
+Cecelia Goetz, U.S. Bankruptcy Judge in 1981-1982; he was a Bankruptcy Trustee in the U.S. Bankruptcy Court for the Eastern District of New York for more than 20 years; & he is the Chairperson of the Bankruptcy Law Committee of the Nassau County Bar Association of attorneys.

-Mr. Ackerman was also the editor of “Bankruptcy for Bankers” of the Banking Law Journal between 1999-2000; has authored 11 articles that were published in the Banking Law Journal, the New York Law Journal, and the Long Island Business News; and lectured at many legal seminars on Bankruptcy and Real Estate issues to Attorneys and Trade Associations.
+Mr. Ackerman was also the editor of “Bankruptcy for Bankers” of the Banking Law Journal between 1999-2000; authored 13 articles that were published in the NY Law Journal, the Banking Law Journal & the Long Island Business News; & frequently lectures at many legal seminars on Bankruptcy issues to Attorneys.

 New York, 1982